backdrop-contrib/print/README.txt

     comments via the "Show printer-friendly version link in individual comments" checkbox. (default: disabled)

-  Administer > Site configuration > Printer-friendly (admin/settings/print)
+  Administer > Configuration > Printer, e-mail and PDF versions (admin/config/print)
     This is where all the module-specific configuration options can be set.

 - To modify the template of printer friendly pages, simply edit the